Mphasis

-Mphasis Limited is an Indian multinational information technology services and consulting company based in Bengaluru.
+Mphasis Limited is an Indian multinational information technology service and consulting company based in Bengaluru.
 The company provides infrastructure technology and applications outsourcing services, as well as architecture guidance, application development and integration, and application management services.
 It serves financial services, telecom, logistics, and technology industries.
-Mphasis was ranked #7 in India IT companies and overall #189 by Fortune India 500 in 2019.
+Mphasis was ranked #7 in Indian IT companies and overall #189 by Fortune India 500 in 2019.
 In April 2016, Hewlett Packard Enterprise sold the majority of its stake in Mphasis to Blackstone Group LP for around US$1 billion.

 History

 Formation and early years

 Mphasis was formed in June 2000 after the merger of the US-based IT consulting company Mphasis Corporation (founded in 1998 in Santa Monica by Jerry Rao and Jeroen Tas.) and the Indian IT services company BFL Software Limited (founded in 1992).

 In June 2006 Electronic Data Systems (EDS) purchased a controlling stake in the company (42%) for $380 million and operated the company as an independent EDS unit.